 A dog that is not only of a square appearance but also thick set throughout like a Pug is also often referred to as cobby, a term derived from the word 'cob' which is the type of horse pictured.
 A dog which is not only heavily built but also has a clumsy gait is often called cloddy.
 The old term lumber also describes a dog with a cloddy build and cumbersome or clumsy movement.
 For example the General Appearance of the Flat Coated Retriever Breed Standard refers to showing 'strength without lumber'.

 Spanning a Terrier

 The ability to function as a working terrier is required by the Breed Standards of at least three terrier breeds, the Jack Russell Terrier, Parson Russell Terrier and Border Terrier.
-These terriers must be capable of working within the confines of a burrow to either bolt or kill the fox.
+These terriers must be capable of not only entering a fox den, but also working within it to either bolt or kill the fox.
 To this end, the accompanying pictures are shot using actively working Parson Russell Terriers.

-- With the dog facing away from you, place your hands around the dog's chest just behind the elbows, lifting the front feet making sure the dog's back feet are still on the ground (Picture 1).
+- Lift the front feet up making sure the dog's back feet are still on the table.

 - Underneath the ribcage, if your hand span is small, confirm your middle fingers at least touching like picture 2.